 The leakage performance is excellent.
 Escaping audio is mainly concentrated in the bass and treble ranges but is hard to hear unless you're in a very quiet environment.
 If you like to crank your tunes, you won't need to worry about disturbing coworkers or commuters.

 Noise handling performance is unremarkable.
-In moderate and loud environments, background noise is still very audible and distorts your voice, which is annoying.
-Louder noise, like a passing train, drowns most of your voice out and distorts what's left even more.
+In moderate and loud environments, background noise is suppressed somewhat, but it's still present and annoying, even if your words are intelligible.
+Loud and sudden noise, like a passing train, will drown out most of your voice, making your speech difficult to understand.

 The Sony WF-C700N's battery performance is reasonable.
-Sony advertises 7.5 hours of continuous playback time with the ANC on, and we measured around that.
-Their carrying case only holds one extra charge, less than the Sony LinkBuds S Truly Wireless.
+Sony advertises 7.5 hours of continuous playback time with the ANC on, and we measured just shy of eight hours.
+Their carrying case only holds one extra charge, which is less than the Sony LinkBuds S Truly Wireless.
 Thankfully, they feature an auto-off timer to save power.
 Keep in mind that battery life varies depending on use.
+According to the manufacturer, 10 minutes of charging yields an hour of playback in a pinch.

 These earbuds have full voice and audio compatibility with PCs via Bluetooth.